 The trail system and site are being improved and now include a 0.8 mile walking loop, a 0.3 trail across the forest’s center and a variety of primitive trails.
 Signage will soon be installed to help you find your way and learn about the bird species who call this forest home.

-During construction, please stay on main trails.
-Do not access areas that have been marked “Trail Closed”, are replanted, or have been covered in vegetation.
-Trail construction and signage installation will be complete by early summer of 2020.
+Please stay on main trails and do not access areas that have been marked “Trail Closed”.
+All trail construction and signage installation will be complete by late 2020.

 About the Project